AWS Architect Certification Training (87 Blogs) Become a Certified Professional

 Application Migration- AWS Migration-EdurekaPhase 4: Application Migration to AWS

-Now that you have all the pre-requisites like the blueprint, Migration tools, list of assignments, backups and its synchronization with your on-premises data repositories.
+Now that you have all the prerequisites like the blueprint, Migration tools, list of assignments, backups, and synchronization with your on-premises data repositories.
 You can finally migrate your project to AWS Cloud.
-Once you have Migrated your project to cloud, reliability, and durability are the added benefits you get.
+Once you have Migrated your project to the cloud, reliability and durability are the added benefits.
 Let’s see the changes AWS brings to your architecture in Phase 5.

 Enterprise Cloud Operatio- AWS Migration-Edureka